Camp Erin® Indianapolis 2015 a success!

 Camp Erin 2015 is complete and was a huge success with 96 campers, 76 onsite volunteers, 89 Family Program participants and 27 family program volunteers!
 Please stay tuned for announcements regarding Camp Erin 2016.

 Camp Erin® is a FREE grief camp for children and teens, ages 6-17 who have experienced the death of someone close to them.
 It is a weekend-long experience filled with traditional, fun camp activities combined with grief education and emotional support—led by grief professionals and trained volunteers.
 Camp Erin Indianapolis also provides support to caregivers through our Family Program.

 Please note that campers are accepted on a first-come, first-serve basis, based on the date of the returned completed application.
 Each family will have an interview to be sure that Camp Erin can meet their needs.
-Campers who have attended in years past will be placed on a waitlist until July 14 to provide opportunity for those who have not yet attended camp.
-This waitlist will also be first-come, first-serve and a member of our leadership team will contact each family during the week of July 14 to notify those that have been selected to attend Camp Erin 2014.
+Campers who have attended in years past will be placed on a waitlist until mid-July to provide opportunity for those who have not yet attended camp.
+This waitlist will also be first-come, first-serve and a member of our leadership team will contact each family at the end of July to notify those that have been selected to attend Camp Erin.

 On this site, you will find information on ways to get involved as a volunteer and how to refer a camper.

 The site will be updated periodically with forms and information about Camp Erin 2015.
 Please check frequently for updates.

 About Camp Erin